Free Maryland Power of Attorney Forms (10 Types) – PDF | Word

 You do not want to think about the worst-case scenario if things go wrong for you.
 However, whether you are away, become incapacitated, or pass on, it is crucial to think about how you would like your affairs to be put in order and who can take care of different critical items, such as your finances and medical health, during that time.
-A Maryland power of attorney can help make this easier.
+A Maryland POA can help make this easier.

 Before the principal writes out these papers, they must make sure the person they choose is someone they can rely on.
 The principal will want their appointed person to take care of their finances and property well while the POA is effective.